What causes a red flag on a background check?

 Failed Drug Tests

-Does a background check include a drug test?
+Does the background check entail drug tests?
 If the job requires the individual to operate machinery, drive, or engage in other activities that need the person to be free of alcohol and drugs, then they may need to seek a drug test.

 A failed drug test is significant since it indicates that the individual may endanger business clients or other staff.